Cannabis in South Dakota: 2020 cannabis ballot initiative

 South Dakota Initiated Measure 26 was certified by the South Dakota Secretary of State for the 2020 ballot on December 19, 2019.

 A vote on South Dakota Constitutional Amendment A was also held in 2020, which would have legalized the use of recreational marijuana in South Dakota.

 Both measures, coming in effect on July 1, 2021, were passed by voters with a 69.9% margin in favor for Initiated Measure 26 and 54.2% for Constitutional Amendment A, respectively.
 South Dakota therefore would have become the first state to go from a prohibition state to a legalization state, leapfrogging their way around many obstacles that other states go through to legalize cannabis.

 However, on February 8, 2021, a judge ruled in favor of a lawsuit that argued Amendment A was unconstitutional due to violating the state's single-subject rule for ballot measures.
 This prevented the legalization of recreational marijuana in South Dakota from going into effect, pending a higher court's decision.
 The case was subsequently appealed to the South Dakota Supreme Court, and the defendants submitted their initial arguments on March 10, 2021.

 On November 24, 2021, the South Dakota Supreme Court ruled 4-1 that the Amendment A was unconstitutional, striking down recreational legalization.
 This decision was reached because of the state's rule requiring proposed constitutional amendments to be single-subject only.

 2022 cannabis ballot initiative

 In May 2022, pro-legalization activists in South Dakota collected and submitted enough signatures to put legalization on the November ballot (South Dakota Initiated Measure 27).
 The group South Dakotans for Better Marijuana Laws (SDBML) organized the petition drive.
+In the November 2022 election, the initiative was rejected with 52.92% voting no.

 Recreational legalization on the Flandreau Santee Sioux Tribe reservation

 In mid-2015, the Flandreau Santee Sioux Tribe, located in eastern South Dakota, stated their intent to begin growing cannabis on one authorized site on their reservation, and commenced selling the product on 1 January 2016, following a vote of tribal authorities which decided 5–1 to legalize cannabis.
-Facing legal uncertainties, the tribe destroyed millions of dollars worth of marijuana on November 7, 2015.
+Facing legal uncertainties, the tribe destroyed millions of dollars' worth of marijuana on November 7, 2015.